Friday, February 3, 2023

 Transportation

-You can rent out a self-driving car if you have an international driving license.
+You can rent a self-driving car with an international driving license.
 Most cars have navigation tuned to the English language setting, so driving around is convenient.
 Along with this, there is an option of using public transportation.
 Buses and taxis are common within the city limits, but they are less frequent as you start moving away from the city.
 There is no subway system on the island.

 Currency